Here’s a look at the life of al Qaeda leader Ayman al-Zawahiri.

 Father: Rabie al-Zawahiri, professor of pharmacology

-Al-Zawahiri comes from a distinguished Egyptian family.
-His grandfather, Rabia’a al-Zawahiri, was an Iman at al-Azhar in Cairo.
-His great-uncle, Abdel-Rahman Azzam, was the first secretary of the Arab League.
+Zawahiri comes from a distinguished Egyptian family, according to the New York Times.
+His grandfather, Rabia’a al-Zawahiri, was an imam at al-Azhar University in Cairo.
+His great-uncle, Abdel Rahman Azzam, was the first secretary of the Arab League.

-The US State Department is offering a reward of up to $25 million for information leading directly to the capture of al-Zawahiri.
+The US State Department is offering a reward of up to $25 million for information leading directly to the capture of Zawahiri.

-Timeline: 1970s - Al- Zawahiri and the Egyptian Islamic Jihad work to overthrow Egyptian President Anwar Sadat and establish an Islamic state.
+1970s - Zawahiri and the Egyptian Islamic Jihad work to overthrow Egyptian President Anwar Sadat and establish an Islamic state.

 1980s - Joins the Mujahedeen who are fighting Soviet forces occupying Afghanistan.